History of graphic design: Logos and trademarks

-A trademark is a distinctive sign or indicator used by an individual, company or other entity to identify its products or services and to distinguish them from those of other producers.
+A trademark is a distinctive sign or indicator used by an individual, company, or other entity to identify its products or services and to distinguish them from those of other producers.
 A trademark is a type of intellectual property, and typically a name, word, phrase, logo, symbol, design, image, or a combination of these elements.

 Rebranding

-Rebranding means staying relevant as competition heats up and sales start to stagnate.
-In such circumstances companies often seek to breathe new life into the brand through rebranding.
+"Rebranding" means staying relevant as competition heats up and sales start to stagnate.
+In such circumstances, companies often seek to breathe new life into the brand through rebranding.
 The idea behind it is that the assumptions made when the brand was established may no longer hold true.

 Signage of culture and peace

-The logo of the Socialist Party (France).
-The rose symbol represents; community (the flower's petals), socialism (its red color), taking care of those who are less able to compete (the fragility), the struggle (the thorns), cultural life (beauty).
-Historically, the red rose became the party's emblem during the nineteen-seventies.
-The fist symbol was a sign of resistance.
-Although the Mitterrand Socialists turned the fist into a graphic holding a rose.

-Known worldwide by its panda logo, the Switzerland-based World Wildlife Fund (WWF) participates in international efforts to protect endangered species and their habitats.

-Médecins Sans Frontières, or Doctors Without Borders, is best known for its humanitarian projects in war-torn regions and developing countries facing endemic disease.
-Their logo using a minimalist approach creates its visual impact.